 Monthly steam train rides in designated areas in Gauteng with the Reefsteamers trains on regular Saturday intervals.

-There are many opportunities for members to become involved in activities such as the organizing and controlling of the steam train trips, polishing, fitting, cleaning, advertising or even assisting with general tasks such as administration.
+There are many opportunities for members to become involved in activities such as organizing and controlling the steam train trips, polishing, fitting, cleaning, advertising or even assisting with general tasks such as administration.
 There has been a growing demand for steam since this method of traction was phased out years ago.
-Often these trains are featured in advertisements on television, in movies or recently in South African musicians’ videos.
+Often these trains are featured in advertisements on television, in movies or recently in South African musicians' videos.